JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     Click the `Call` block and then click :material-pencil: to open the configuration screen.
 Add configuration values as shown below.
-    This configuration will create a new instance of `AuthenticationService` class to
+    This configuration will fetch a reference of the `AuthenticationService` class and
-    authenticate the user.
-The new instance will be stored in a variable called `authService`.
+    store the reference in a variable called `authService`.
+This reference will be used to validate the user credentials in the subsequent steps.

     ![](../../../assets/agamalab-flow-passwd-edit-call.png)

-3. Create _CdiUtil_ Call block
+3. Create `CdiUtil` Call block

-    To perform authentication we will also need a bean instance of `CdiUtil` class.
-It takes `AuthenticationService` instance that we created in the previous step as an input.
+    To perform authentication we will also need a reference of the `CdiUtil` class.
+To fetch a `CdiUtil` reference from the IDP, we will need to pass `AuthenticationService` reference as an input.
+Use the steps and configuration below to do this.

-    After the `AuthenticationService` create new `Call` node
+    After the `AuthenticationService` create a new `Call` node.

-    _Click on the newly created `Call` block and by clicking :material-pencil: open the configuration page.
+    Click on the newly created `Call` block and by clicking :material-pencil: open the configuration page.
-    Input values as shown below in the configuration screen_
+    Input values as shown below in the configuration screen.

     ![](../../../assets/agamalab-flow-passwd-edit-cdiutil.png)